shanelonergan/shanelonergan.github.io/_posts/2020-05-1-chatbot-pt-2.md

 })
 ```

-Next, we should set up an error handler that logs an errors our bot encounters.
+Next, we should set up an error handler that logs any errors our bot encounters.
 We can do this the same way we logged the message data, but instead call it on errors.

 ```js
 bot.on('error', (err) => {